Here are answers to some common questions asked about infrared thermometers,

 To clean your infrared thermometer:

-- Dip a soft cloth or cotton swab in water or medical alcohol (never use soap or chemicals).
+- Dip a soft cloth or cotton swab in medical alcohol (never use soap or chemicals).

 - Carefully wipe the lens first and then the body of the thermometer.